Canal+ Family

 Canal+ Family was a French TV channel devoted to the broadcast of family programming.
-It is part of the "Les Chaînes Canal+" and the "Famille" package from Canal+.

-Canal+ Family had an African version, on channel 6 from Canal+ Afrique.
+It was part of the "Les Chaînes Canal+" and the "Famille" package from Canal+.
+In 2021, the channel closed in Metropolitan France, to be replaced by Canal+ Kids and Canal+ Docs.
+Canal+ Family still has an active African version, on channel 6 from Canal+ Afrique.

 History

 Canal+ Family was launched on 27 October 2007 as a complement to Canal+.

 The channel began broadcasting in High Definition (HD) on 12 October 2010.

-In October 2010, Canal+ SA applied to the CSA to obtain a frequency for the channel on the TNT but this application was rejected on 14 December in favor of the string CFoot.
+In October 2010, Canal+ SA applied to the CSA to obtain a frequency for the channel on the TNT but this application was rejected on 14 December in favor of the LFP string CFoot.

 On 30 August 2021, Canal+ Family closed in Metropolitan France, to be replaced by Canal+ Kids and Canal+ Docs on 9 September, focusing on on-demand content.
 However, Canal+ Family continued to broadcast in Overseas France until 9 September when it was also replaced by Canal+ Kids.